swappy9/Model-Deployment-Flask-Heroku/README.md

 # Basic-Heroku-Deployment

-ML model deployment on local system using Heroku and Flask
+The repository is created to showcase the steps involved in the basic deployment of machine learning models using the Heroku and flask.